Mixture of Virtual-Kernel Experts for Multi-Objective User Profile Modeling: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset:} During our survey, no public dataset with multiple action labels for user tagging is found.
 To evaluate MVKE model, we collect users' action records from online Tencent Ads Logs to build datasets and sample a subset from all the extracted data as offline evaluation benchmarks.
-For the sake of privacy security, we are temporarily unable to release this data.
+For the sake of privacy security, we are temporarily unable to release this data but may open it in the future.

 Specifically, we build the dataset follow below steps: 1) Collect the user's action (click and conversion) records from raw logs, stored as \emph{"user, ads, action"} triplets.
 2) Randomly sample some triplets as negative samples, then join the records and transform them to \emph{"user, ads, click\_label, conversion\_label"}.
 3) Join user features and tags of ads from feature warehouse, stored as \emph{"user\_features, ads\_tags, click\_label, conversion\_label"}.
 When model training, user features are fed into User-Tower while the tags feature are fed into Tag-Tower, and the two labels are used for loss function computation.
 The online data collection is streaming, and the dataset building is updated daily.
 When evaluating the performance offline, we collect the data on two adjacent dates, and data on the former date is regarded as training data when the latter is test data.
 Bases on it, we get two offline datasets in different sizes by sampling.
 When evaluating MVKE by online A/B Test, both the model and user tag profile are updated daily.